ML-DM-project/football-predict/README.md

 - lazypredict: to train and evaluation multiple models and compare them
 - Other libraries: numpy, pandas, json, etc.
 ## 2.2.
 Techniques
+- Scaler: we use QuantileTransformer to reduce the effect of outliers and transform each feature to uniform distribution
-- The initial input has 87 features (89 features - 2 label features), and we remove 8 of them: *homeExpectedAssist*, *awayExpectedAssist*, *homeBallPosession*, *homeCounterAttackShot*, *awayCounterAttackShot*, *homePass*, *awayPass*, *awayAccuratePass*.
+- The initial input has 87 features (89 features - 2 label features), and we apply plenty of techniques mentioned in **all_feature_selection.ipynb**.
-- Scaler: we use QuantileTransformer to reduce the effect of outliers, and StandardScaler to scale the features to same range
+- We use those techniques to tuning hyperparameters with 10-folds cross-validation using GridSearchCV (check **feature_selection.py** for more detail of my implement).
+We run 5 times with different random seed (0, 42, 100, 1234, 2023) and calculate the mean/std values and put in **result_all.txt**.
+- Using 4 values (mean/std 10-folds acc, mean/std test acc) of each model, we decided to choose:
+   - Model: Logistic Regression
+   - Feature selection: Step Forward Feature Selection (estimator=Logistic Regression, n_features=9)
+- Finally, we tuning Logistic Regression with Step Forward Feature Selection (estimator=Logistic Regression, n_features=9) using all dataset (check out **model_selection.py**)
-- For another transformation and feature selection techniques, check **all_feature_selection.ipynb** to know the reason of our above assumptions.
-Make sure to install required libraries by ```pip install -r requirements.txt```
+- If you want to reproduce our resul, make sure to install required libraries by ```pip install -r requirements.txt```
 # 3. API
 ## 3.1.
 Prerequisites:
 - Python >= 3.6